Women’s Rights Violations in Afghanistan: Concerted Response by Germany and Three Partners

 Author Details

-Cora Masche, Christian-Albrechts-University of Kiel, Faculty of Law, Walther Schücking Institute for International Law 10625 Berlin, Germany
+NA Cora Masche, Christian-Albrechts-University of Kiel, Faculty of Law, Walther Schücking Institute for International Law 10625 Berlin, Germany

 - PhD Candidate